sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/publishing_changesets.md

             Rapid feedback loop: you can check a specific diff and immediately publish it
           </li>
           <li>
-            Easy to publish random changesets without having to specify rules in the `published` field
+            Easy to publish random changesets without having to specify rules in the <code>published</code> field
           </li>
         </ul>
       </td>